Ukraine military claims downing Iran drone used by Russia | Law-Order

 Ukraine military claims downing Iran drone used by Russia

-While Iran initially denied it, the head of its paramilitary Revolutionary Guard has boasted in recent days about arming the worlds top powers.A Ukrainian military official, as well as a pro-Ukrainian army website closely associated with the military, published images of the wreckage of the drone.
+While Iran initially denied it, the head of its paramilitary Revolutionary Guard has boasted in recent days about arming the worlds top powers.The Ukrainian militarys Strategic Communications Directorate published images of the wreckage of the drone.

 Ukraine's military claimed on Tuesday for the first time that it encountered an Iranian-supplied suicide drone used by Russia on the battlefield, showing the deepening ties between Moscow and Tehran as the Islamic Republic's tattered nuclear deal with world powers hangs in the balance.